bluesky-social/atproto-website/content/blog/create-post.md

 Posts can get a lot more complicated — reply threads, mentions, quote posts, embedding images and link cards, and more.
 This guide will walk you through how to create these more complex posts in Python, but there are many [API clients and SDKs for other programming languages](https://atproto.com/community/projects#at-protocol-implementations) and Bluesky PBC publishes atproto code in [TypeScript](https://github.com/bluesky-social/atproto) and [Go](https://github.com/bluesky-social/indigo) as well.

-You can get a copy of the full script from [this Github Gist](https://gist.github.com/bnewbold/ebc172c927b6a64d536bdf46bd5c2925).
+You can get a copy of the full script from [this git repository](https://github.com/bluesky-social/atproto-website/blob/main/examples/create_bsky_post.py).
 It was tested with Python 3.11, with the `requests` and `bs4` (BeautifulSoup) packages installed.

 ## Authentication